What is HECS-HELP?

 “Sorry!
 I still don’t know what you’re talking about!”

-- The loaves of bread are effectively identical, but it costs more money to purchase it in 2015 – this is basically what is meant by inflation.
+- The loaves of bread are effectively identical, but it costs more money to purchase it in 2017.

-- In effect, inflation means the value of the dollar falls over time in real terms – in other words you can buy LESS with a dollar in 2015 than you could in 1990.
+- This is because the value of the dollar has fallen in real terms.
+In other words you can buy LESS with a dollar in 2017 than you could in 1990.
+That’s how inflation works.

-- Similarly, the government adjusts the value of your HECS-debt to compensate for inflation, otherwise the value of your HECS-debt would fall in real terms (and eventually the poor government won’t be able to afford any loaves of bread).
+Similarly, the government adjusts the value of your HECS-HELP debt to compensate for inflation.
+If they didn’t, the value of your HECS-debt would fall in real terms.
+In other words, the government would be able to buy fewer loaves of bread with the loan money when you pay them back, compared to when they first loaned you the money.

 Hopefully that makes sense!